Master of Leadership for Development

 How to apply for a scholarship

 Our scholarship is competitive, based on merit and awarded to the strongest candidates.
-We operate a one discount/scholarship policy - discounts are not accumulative.
-There are specific criteria for each scholarship, therefore please review the individual scholarship information and details of how to apply.
 You should submit your application in the form of a PowerPoint Presentation.
 The presentation is a blank canvas to paint your picture and tell us what makes you stand out as a possible recipient of the scholarship in a more creative way.

 - We will evaluate the presentation on the content, showing how you meet the scholarship criteria, not on technical expertise.